ing-bank/ingenious-doc/docs/gettingstarted.md

 !!! tip

-    You can also close the Chromium browser window directly instead of clicking **Stop Recording** — INGenious detects this and finalizes the recording the same way.
+    You can also close the Chromium browser window directly instead of clicking **Stop Recording**.
+INGenious detects this and finalizes the recording automatically..
 Using **Stop Recording** is recommended.

  * Your recording is now available as a fully populated **Scenario** (or **Reusable Scenario**) and **Test Case**, with all relevant test steps, web objects, and test data already in place, ready to run or edit further.